columbia-os/ezfs/README.md

 ```

 would indicate that student with UNI abc123 spent 15 hrs on this assignment and
-that Linux-List was the easiest and Tabletop was the hardest.
+that Linux-List was the easiest and Tabletop was the hardest,
+learned the least on Multi-Server and most on Fridge,
+and strongly agree that this assignment significantly improved abc123's understanding of file systems.
 The README should be placed in the top level directory of your team repo.
 5 points for this assignment will be allocated to grading your README.